 While the changes to this site were minor from a technical standpoint, the difference is obvious.
 Perhaps your site’s search area is already fairly visible, but making changes to increase its visibility will have an effect on usage.
 There are many more optimizations that can be made to increase usage and even some technical best practices which can make search more relevant.
 In fact, there is so much to talk about, we wrote an entire book about it.

 Do not ignore search.
-Optimizations can make it much easier for shoppers to use your site, increasing general engagement, and your bottom line.
+Optimizations can make it much easier for shoppers to use your site, improving the user experience which leads to more engagement and a better bottom line.